Home / Sunday-mid-day / / Article / 'We did what we thought was right': Sonu Sood on helping migrants

-'We were doing what we thought was right': Sonu Sood on helping migrants
+'We did what we thought was right': Sonu Sood on helping migrants

 Actor Sonu Sood teamed up with childhood friend Neeti Goel to play real-life hero for migrants